Editorial Standards

 Step 1, Confirm You Are Eligible To File A Consolidated Return

 Form 851 only applies if you file a consolidated Form 1120.
-That means you have a common parent that is an includible corporation and it directly or indirectly owns at least 80 percent of voting power and 80 percent of value in each includible subsidiary.
+That means you have a common parent that is an includible corporation, and the parent directly owns at least 80 percent of voting power and 80 percent of value of at least one other includible corporation.
+For each additional includible subsidiary, the 80 percent voting and value tests must then be met by direct ownership held by one or more members of the group (chain ownership through other includible corporations counts for downstream members, but the parent's qualifying 80/80 stake must be held directly – pure indirect ownership at the parent level does not satisfy the test).
 If any member fails the test, it stays out.
 Keep this rule visible on your checklist so no one has to hunt for it during review.

 - Verify each member is a domestic C corporation.